scylladb/scylladb/docs/redis/redis.md

 are implemented in an unsafe way in this proposal.
 It simply performs a read before the write.

-Asumming Scylla has supported the LWT, there is no difference with the original Reids about the RMW commands.
+Assuming Scylla has supported the LWT, there is no difference with the original Reids about the RMW commands.

 ### 5.2 Non-RMW Command

 The Non-RMW command only performs a single read or write operation.
 For instance, The SET, GET, EXISTS of STRINGs strucutures.
-The behaviour of these commands are not difference with the original Redis.
+The behaviour of these commands are not different with the original Redis.

 ### 5.3 Transaction